ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 clean respondent data (data that are not in error) are used.
 More specifically, only clean respondents that are present in both the target and predictive periods should be used.
-In the case of construction imputation, only clean respondent present in the target period and corresponding auxiliary variable should be used.
+In the case of construction imputation, only clean respondents present in the target period and corresponding auxiliary variable should be used.

 By default, the method will consider all responders when calculating links.